MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 In this stage, you:

 - Secure privileged accounts
-- Implement Azure Backup for critical business data
+- Implement Microsoft 365 Backup and Azure Backup for critical business data
 - Implement Site Recovery for critical workload continuity
 - Encrypt network communication